BCACTF/linux-emulation-tutorial/mac.md

 ![Docker troubleshooting settings with bug icon and uninstall button highlighted](images/mac-uninstall.png)

 ## Help!
 I'm Stuck!
-Feel free to contact the CS Camp CTF staff over email and we'll help you figure out any problems you may run into.
+Feel free to contact the CS Camp CTF staff, and we'll help you figure out any problems you may run into.

 Enjoy CS Camp, and have a nice summer!